flexhiman/ETH-AVAX-module4/README.md

 ## Challenge

-Your task is to create an ERC20 token and deploy it on the Avalanche network for Degen Gaming.
+The task was to create an ERC20 token and deploy it on the Avalanche network for Degen Gaming.
 The smart contract should include:

 - **Minting new tokens:** Only the owner can mint tokens.
 - **Transferring tokens:** Players can transfer their tokens to others.